7ka-Hiira/ccid-tools/README.md

 ## Contributing

-New features, bug reports/fixes, and improvements to this terrible code are welcome:)
+New features, bug reports/fixes, and improvements are welcome:)

 ## License